FHA Loan Questions and Answers

 Questions and Answers About FHA Loans.

 We have assembled a list of the most commonly asked questions about FHA loans.
-You can click on any of the questions to drop down to the see the answer.
-If you do not see answers to your specific questions, please don’t hesitate to contact us by phone or email to learn more.
+If you do not see answers to your specific questions, please don’t hesitate to contact us by phone or via our contact form to learn more.

 Are FHA loans only for first time home buyers?

-FHA loans are known for being (more often than not) the best option for a first time home buyer, but they are also available for repeat home buyers.
+No, FHA loans are not only for first time home buyers.
+You can be a repeat home buyer, and still get approved for an FHA loan.
 You can be a second time home buyer, third time home buyer, it does not matter how many times you have owned a home before in the past.
 Keep in mind that FHA loans are only for primary residences.

 Are there any income limits on FHA loans?

-The process of a loan approval for an FHA mortgage does not look at the amount of your income.
-There are no limits to how much or how little you can make.
+No, there are not any limits to how much money you can make.
 The only factor your income plays is in your debt-to-income ratio, and what appears to be your ability to repay the loan.
 If you have a lot of other debts, or too little income to make the payment for the loan you seek, then you might be denied.
-The ratio of your debt-to-income should not exceed 45%.
-There are no income limits on FHA loans though.
+The ratio of your debt-to-income should not exceed 43%.

 Can I buy an investment property with a FHA loan?